 In the interim, in May 2006, Ostojin filed a Chapter 11 bankruptcy.
 In August 2006, Centennial filed an adversary proceeding to declare its debt non-dischargeable based on allegations she and the Betal parties breached their fiduciary obligation under the indemnity agreement by using trust funds for purposes unrelated to the contracts bonded by Centennial.
 In September 2008, Ostojin and the rest of the Betal parties executed a settlement agreement with Centennial for the joint and several payment of \$1 million within 720 days, subject to bankruptcy court approval.
-The agreement contained an express acknowledgement and admission that \$500,000 of the settlement constituted reimbursement for losses sustained payment Centennial as a result of the non-bankrupt defendants' (the Betal parties other than Ostojin) "failure to comply with their contractual and statutory trust fund obligations."
+The agreement contained an express acknowledgement and admission that \$500,000 of the settlement payment constituted reimbursement for losses sustained by Centennial as a result of the non-bankrupt defendants' (the Betal parties other than Ostojin) "failure to comply with their contractual and statutory trust fund obligations."

 In the malpractice litigation, the Betal parties submitted the expert report of William H. Michelson, Esq., dated November 26, 2008.
 Citing Herbert v.
 Haytaian, 292 N.J.
 Super.
 426, 435-36 (App.
 Div.
-1996), Michelson stated, "where an attorney gets halfway involved with а new case, or fails to disassociate himself from it, he may become bound attorney-client representation by implication, even or by opinion promissory estoppel."
-Michelson was of the the the retainer agreement allowing paragraph in Hedinger its representation for nonpayment "put a greater terminate burden on the firm than would otherwise exist, to affirmatively disassociate itself from a subsequent matter such as the Centennial case."
+1996), Michelson stated, "where an attorney gets new case, or halfway involved with a fails to clearly disassociate himself from it, he may become bound to an attorney-client representation by implication, or even by promissory estoppel."
+Michelson was of the opinion the paragraph in the retainer agreement allowing Hedinger to terminate its representation for nonpayment "put a greater burden on the firm than would otherwise exist, to affirmatively disassociate itself from a subsequent matter such as the Centennial case."
 He concluded it was "obvious that this did not occur, because it would have had to be done in writing."